soumyac1999/hyperbolic-label-emb-for-hmc/README.md

 &emsp;`--cascaded_step1` and `--cascaded_step2` for `Model_cas`<br>
 &emsp;`--joint` for `Model_jnt`

-Specify the dataset using `--dataset` and the base text classification model using `--base_model`.
+Specify the dataset using `--dataset`

 For examples, please refer `Synthetic/all_expts.sh`.